parulloyal/SIT725_GroupProject_KB4UE/README.md

 **Features**

 User Registration: Users can create new accounts by providing their email address, username, and password.
-User Login: Registered users can log in using their email and password.
+User Login: Registered users can log in using their username and password.

 **In Progress**
 Password Reset: Users can request a password reset if they forget their password.